How to Grow a Thick Hedge Fast

-Many people think that growing and managing a hedge is a complicated process, but according to my own experience, the whole process is pretty straightforward.
-If you have ever planted and cared for a tree or shrub, you can establish a hedge without any difficulties.
+Many people think that growing and maintaining a hedge is a complicated process, but according to my own experience, the whole process is pretty straightforward and even fast.
+If you have ever planted and cared for a tree or shrub, you can establish a hedge quickly without any difficulties.

 Defined as a line of closely spaced bushes, shrubs, or low trees, a hedge is planted to form a barrier which is usually a fence.
 It is also referred to as a hedgerow, living fence, or green fence.
 Through my landscaping guides, I have been encouraging people to establish it as it is simple to install and comes with many benefits.
 Unlike other fences, it is permanent, supports ecological diversity, and adds beauty to a property.

-In this article, I will explain how to establish a hedge fence at home or business premise.
+In this article, I will explain how to grow a thick hedge fast at home or business premise.
 Read on to learn how to create the living fence and see some important management practices to apply on your fencing plants.

-In Brief, How to Grow and Manage a Hedge
+How to Grow a Thick Hedge Fast, in Brief

 - Choose the right location for the hedge.